Lucy Stone: Children

 Stone and Blackwell had one daughter, Alice Stone Blackwell, born September 14, 1857, who became a leader of the suffrage movement and wrote the first biography of her mother, Lucy Stone: Pioneer Woman Suffragist.
 In 1859, while the family was living temporarily in Chicago, Stone miscarried and lost a baby boy.

 Waning activism

 After her marriage, from the summer of 1855 to the summer of 1857, Stone continued a full lecturing, petitioning, and organizing schedule.

-In January 1856, Stone was accused in court, and spoke in defense of a rumor put forward by the prosecution that Stone gave a knife to former slave Margaret Garner, on trial for the killing of her own child to prevent it from being enslaved.
-Stone was said to have slipped the prisoner the knife so that Garner could kill herself if she was forced to return to slavery.
-Stone was referred to by the court as "Mrs. Lucy Stone Blackwell" and was asked if she wanted to defend herself; she preferred to address the assembly off the record after adjournment, saying "...With my own teeth I would tear open my veins and let the earth drink my blood, rather than wear the chains of slavery.
-How then could I blame her for wishing her child to find freedom with God and the angels, where no chains are?"